FtuoilXelrash/rFireworkShow/README.txt

 Monument Data: Uses TerrainMeta.Path.Monuments for dynamic caching - works on vanilla AND custom maps with no external dependencies

-Code Quality: All dead code has been removed, zero unused methods or configuration options

 Console Reload: Configuration changes take effect immediately on reload without requiring server restart